 - LinkedIn has replaced the phone book for business listings.
 It’s one of the first places people look when they want a business connection of any kind.
 (If they don’t look in LinkedIn directly, they look in Google, where LinkedIn profiles appear prominently in search results.)

-- Your audience is in there looking around.
+- Your audience (your potential client or employer) is in there looking around.
 If they aren’t, the people they ask for referrals are in there.
 Your referral sources are there.

 - When these prospective customers or employers look at your profile, they will move on if your profile isn’t clear and complete.
 Someone else will get the lead instead of you.